Where the Towers Fell

 Memorials are multidimensional, dichotomous spaces.
 They exist somewhere between presence and memory.
 They are built for the collective and for those personally affected.
 They are places for reflection and observation; for reckoning, for grieving, and for peaceful acceptance.
 They are tourist destinations and graveyards.

 The filmmaker Sara Newens captures these tensions in Footprint, her evocative observational portrait of the 9/11 Memorial.
-The short documentary spends 24 hours at the former Ground Zero, where on September 11, 2001, 2,606 people lost their lives when the World Trade Center towers were struck by two planes (390 others died at the Pentagon and in the four aircraft involved in the terror attacks).
+The short documentary spends 24 hours at the former Ground Zero, where on September 11, 2001, 2,606 people lost their lives when the World Trade Center towers were struck by two planes.
+(Three hundred and ninety others died at the Pentagon and in the four aircraft involved in the terror attacks.)
 The site where the Twin Towers once stood is now home to a memorial, a museum, the resplendent Oculus, and One World Trade, a building that reflects the sky like a fractured mirror, an emblem of a shattered nation.

 In Newens’s film, visitors to the memorial interact with it in myriad ways.